 Circumstance 3: non-synchronized obtain of java.util.HashMap

-When several threads tries to accessibility HashMap’s get() and place() APIs concurrently it would induce threads go into infinite looping.
-This problem does not happen always, but almost never it does transpires.
+When several threads try to accessibility HashMap’s get() and place() APIs concurrently it would induce threads to go into infinite looping.
+This problem does not happen always, but almost never it does transpire.